Southern Wall: Construction

 Inside the Temple Mount, much of the original staircase and the arched, elaborately carved Herodian ceilings survive.
-According to archeologist Meir Ben-Dov, "On his way in and out of the Temple, Jesus must have walked here."
+According to archaeologist Meir Ben-Dov, "On his way in and out of the Temple, Jesus must have walked here."

 The internal parts of the Herodian Double Gate survive, although the waqf rarely permits visitors to see it.
 Pilgrims, upon entering the Double Gate (70 m westward of the Triple Gates), were not immediately greeted by a wide-open courtyard.
 Rather, they continued to ascend a flight of stairs in a dome-shaped passageway carved into the rock which led up to the royal cloisters described by Josephus (Antiquities 15.11.5.
 [15.410]), cloisters which ran in a westerly-easterly direction along the full length of the Southern Wall, but which now lead up into the old section of the Al-Aqsa Mosque.
 The domed ceilings of the great staircases are carved with elaborate floral and geometric designs.
 Unlike the austere exterior gate, the interior of the gateway is elaborately decorated with ornately carved columns and ornamented domes.
 Two pairs of domes and their elaborate, surrounding columns survive intact.
 Intricately carved vines, rosettes, flowers and geometric patterns cover "every inch" of the "impressive" entry to the ancient Temple.